 “Whether it is money or information, every human deserves to live in a world free of censorship and oppression.”
 Anthony Pompliano

-Genuinely decentralised cryptocurrencies (unlike the Gemini dollar system where the custodian can alter or reverse transactions) provides us with one of the best ways to actively influence the world by supporting the businesses and projects we believe in.
+Cryptocurrencies that truly distribute instead of centralise power (unlike the Gemini dollar system where the custodian can alter or reverse transactions) provide us with one of the best ways to actively influence the world by supporting the businesses and projects we believe in.

 Credit card transactions and bank transfers are subject to the biases and whims of national authorities and financial corporations, and in places like India cash bills can be declared useless overnight.
 When you make a payment with Paypal, it has to pass through a channel of several financial intermediaries, each making a couple of Bob in profits, and yet maintaining the right to refuse to complete your transaction.